ebu/pi-list/docs/local_docker.md

 docker-compose up
 ```

-You're good to go: `http://localhost`
+You're good to go: `http://localhost:80`

 ## Exposing LIST to the network

 The steps above will restrict the usage of LIST on the machine where the docker containers are being run.
-In order to allow it to be used from other machines, you just need to edit the docker-compose.yml file and change the line indicated below, replacing ${EBU_LIST_WEB_APP_DOMAIN} with your URL (in the example below, replace 192.168.1.1 with the IP address of your machine):
+In order to allow it to be used from other machines, you just need to edit the docker-compose.yml file and change the line indicated below, replacing ${EBU_LIST_WEB_APP_DOMAIN} with your URL (in the example below, replace 192.168.1.1 with the IP address of your machine).
+Please keep or specify a new port:

 Change: